-The Indigenous Partnership Development Program combines the insight gained through in-depth communication with industry and Indigenous leaders and research-based findings and leading practice.
-Through participation in the Indigenous Partnership Development Program, you will leave with real action plans and a toolkit for your organization.
+The IPDP combines the insight gained through in-depth communication with industry and Indigenous leaders and research-based findings and leading practice.
+Through participation in the IPDP, you will leave with real action plans and a toolkit for your organization.

 - Identify the history and worldviews of Indigenous communities and how it applies today.

 - Understand legal issues, consultation, consent and the legal rules of engagement.

-- Interpret the social and political landscape when developing relationships with Indigenous peoples under the framework of UNDIRP and TRC.
+- Interpret the social and political landscape when developing relationships with Indigenous peoples under the framework of UNDRIP and TRC.